 - ✓ Provide and maintain the infrastructure that is required for constitution of hierarchy of certification services for the Greek academic and research community, according to the certification processes described in this document. - ✓ Implement and maintain the security requirements according to relative sections of the present document - ✓ Accept or reject requests for certificate issuance according to the relative sections of the present document. - ✓ Maintain a publicly accessible directory for certificates and CRLs.
-This information should be publicly available via widely used protocols such as HTTP.
-FTP and LDAP. - ✓ Revoke certificates when specific reasons apply or after a proper request by the subject of the certificate. - ✓ Maintain the CRLs up to date. - ✓ Manage all personal and private information of the subscribers with confidentiality. - ✓ Immediately inform the technical personnel of Subordinate CAs for any loss, exposure, modification or unauthorized usage of the CA's private key. - ✓ Ensure that all the services provided within the whole infrastructure, abide by the terms and conditions of the present CP/CPS.
+This information should be publicly available via widely used protocols such as HTTP, FTP and LDAP. - ✓ Revoke certificates when specific reasons apply or after a proper request by the subject of the certificate. - ✓ Maintain the CRLs up to date.